MStaehling/michaelstaehling.github.io/about/firebase_api.md

     * What operations does the Firebase REST API support?

+    Data from our Firebase database can be read by issuing an HTTP GET request to an endpoint:

     * Do I need to authenticate with Firebase to read or create data?

+    yes?

     * What format does Firebase expect data to be in?

+    list of objects

 **Restangular**

     * How do I configure a REST-ful API like Github?

+    You can set all these configurations in RestangularProvider or Restangular service to change the global configuration or you can use the withConfig method in Restangular service to create a new Restangular service with some scoped configuration

     * How would I request a list of...